* 10-yr Treasury yields hit 7-yr high as oil tops $80

 By Medha Singh

-May 17 (Reuters) - Wall Street was on pace to open lower on Thursday, weighed down by U.S. Treasury yields hitting fresh seven-year highs and Cisco's disappointing forecast, while looming Sino-U.S. trade talks added to the jitters.
+May 17 (Reuters) - Wall Street's main indexes dropped on Thursday as U.S. bond yields climbed to a seven-year high and Cisco's forecast disappointed, while looming Sino-U.S. trade talks added to the jitters.

-Ten-year U.S. government Treasury yield, a key driver of global borrowing costs, hit a high of 3.1 percent as more expensive oil pointed to faster inflation and followed some upbeat U.S. retail sales numbers.
+Ten-year U.S. Treasury yields hit a high of 3.1 percent as more expensive oil pointed to faster inflation and followed some upbeat U.S. retail sales numbers.

 "There's a lot of chatter that the 10-year is somehow going to explode to the upside, that's why its getting everybody's attention," Kim Forrest, senior portfolio manager at Fort Pitt Capital Group in Pittsburgh.